GravityKit/GravityView/readme.txt

 = develop =

 * Added: `{now}`, `{yesterday}` and `{tomorrow}` relative date merge tags.
+* Improved: Better handling of multi-file uploads on the Edit Entry screen.

 = 2.29 on October 1, 2024 =